 *Contact Sales for more.

 For example, consider the first row above when you are sending messages from a Twilio number from your project to a list of US recipients.
 We will process your requests and send them to the carrier networks for delivery at the rate of 1 message segment per second per Twilio phone number.
 This means that if you send Twilio 90 messages at the same time from the same Twilio number, it will take roughly 90 seconds for the last message to be delivered.
 Therefore, for time-sensitive messages, we recommend that you keep a close eye on the queue length and use additional Twilio numbers for sending when needed.
-Twilio highly recommends using Messaging Services with Copilot to help manage multiple phone numbers.
+Twilio highly recommends using Messaging Services to help manage multiple phone numbers.

 Notice: the dequeue rate mentioned above is a rough estimate, and not an SLA for delivery speed.
 Multiple factors, such as traffic congestion or carrier issues may impact the actual delivery rate.